Data is known to be the world’s most valuable resource. But companies struggle to make use of the information they’re collecting.

 - What are your most profitable conversion paths?

 If your analytics capabilities are limited to Google Analytics, you won’t be able to answer these business-critical questions.

-That’s because Google Analytics is, in essence, a platform for marketers to analyze the performance of traffic acquisition sources.
-What you need is a platform that integrates product and marketing data across business units.
+That’s because Google Analytics is, in essence, a platform for marketers to analyze the performance of website traffic acquisition sources.
+What Indicative does is integrate product and marketing data across business units.
 Enter Customer Analytics.

 In this article, we’ll walk you through the difference between Google Analytics and Customer Analytics — to help you invest in the right tools to get the data-driven insights that you need.

 Google Analytics vs. Customer Analytics: an Overview

 The core difference is the analytics interface between the two platforms.

 With Google Analytics, you’ll see metrics that help you understand your web traffic better.

 The goal of Indicative is to help you gain insight into individual-level user journeys from marketing through core product experiences.
 In this section, we’ll explore this idea in more depth.

 Google Analytics is the most widely used analytics platform in the world.
 There are two versions of it, at two pricing tiers — Google Analytics Standard (free) and Google Analytics 360 (paid).